Beam-Connectivity/beam-connectivity.github.io/vacancies/2022-10-account-manager.md

 As Account Manager your primary focus will be to build strong relationships with existing customers and ensure our connected vehicle projects are delivered to their requirements.
 We aim to exceed customer expectations in the way we deliver, as well as in our technology.

 You will work at the interface between our customers and our internal development team, representing both and playing a key role in supporting our growth.
 There will be a need to understand the details of technical delivery, as well as our commercial agreements.

-Within a small team, you will also play a wider role in understanding the connected vehicle sector, researching key trends, and communicating these to the internal team.
+You will also play a wider role in understanding the connected vehicle sector, researching key trends, and communicating these to the internal team.

-As one of the first team members in our commercial function, you will play a key role in our journey at Beam Connectivity, and we offer the opportunity to build your career with an innovative organisation.
+As one of the first team members in our commercial function, you will play a key role in our journey at Beam Connectivity, and we offer the opportunity to build your career within an innovative and highly-agile organisation.

 #### Main responsibilities

-While the team are always on hand to support, your main resposibilities day-to-day would revolve around these:
+While the team are always on hand to support, your main responsibilities day-to-day would revolve around these:

 1. Customers:
     1. Build and maintain strong relationships with our customers
-    1. Understand key drivers for our customers and their strategic direction, communicating this back to the Beam team
+    1. Understand key drivers for our customers and their strategic direction, communicating these back to the Beam team
     1. Work with product team to understand new features and communicate these to customers
 1. Delivery:
     1. Ensure projects are delivered to customer requirements and timelines, exceeding customer expectations